 (iii) One (1) point will be awarded for each round won.
 A maximum of four (4) may be awarded during each regular season match.

-If the match page has the choice between Bo5_or_Bo7, you ONLY gonna play Bo7 if both teams agree on it.
-In case of dispute its automatic fallback to Bo5
+If the match page has a choice between Bo5_or_Bo7, Bo7 will only be played if both teams agree to it.
+In case of any dispute, the match will automatically fallback to Bo5.

 To decide on sides, maps and servers, the following steps ((v)-(vii)) are performed in sequence: